-B) Voting Membership:

 - 1) Two (2) Co-Chairs

 - 2) One (1) Legislative Council Member

 - 3) Any members having attended two (2) meetings a quarter.

-- C) Non-Voting Membership:

 - 1) A.S.
 Advisor

 - 2) A.S.
 Committees Chair

 - 3) A.S.
 Executive Director

 - 4) A.S.
 Attorney General

 - 5) A.S.
 State Affairs Organizing Director

 - 6) A.S.
 President

 - 7) A.S.
 Controller(s)

-- D) Selection and Term of Office:

-- 1) The two (2) Take Back the Night Co-Chairs shall first be selected and approved by the Committee, then nominated by the A.S.
-President with final approval being given by the Legislative Council with a two-thirds (2/3s) vote for a term of one (1) academic year.

-- 2) The Legislative Council Representative shall be nominated by the A.S.
+- 1) The two (2) Take Back the Night Co-Chairs shall first be recommended to the A.S.
+Committee on Committees by the Take Back of the Night Committee, then nominated by the A.S.
+President with final approval being given by the Legislative Council with a two-thirds (2/3s) vote for a term of one (1) academic year. - 2) The Legislative Council Representative shall be nominated by the A.S.
 Internal Vice-President, with final approval being given by the Legislative Council with a two-thirds (2/3s) vote for a term of one (1) academic year.

-- E) Duties and Powers of the Committee:
+E) Duties and Powers of the Committee:

-- 1) To organize Take Back the Night events.

-- 2) Be aware of and work to support the projects of other women's organizations both on campus and in the community.

-- 3) Provide funding for other student organizations including but not limited to groups that address women's issues or issues regarding sexual assault.
+- 1) To organize Take Back the Night events. - 2) Be aware of and work to support the projects of other women's organizations both on campus and in the community. - 3) Provide funding for other student organizations including but not limited to groups that address women's issues or issues regarding sexual assault.

-- F) Duties and Powers of the Co-Chairs:
+F) Duties and Powers of the Co-Chairs:

-- 1) Shall facilitate and chair all Take Back the Night meetings.

-- 2) Shall handle public relations for the committee and shall be the official spokesperson for the committee.

-- 3) Shall have ultimate responsibility for the fiscal management of the entire committee.

-- 4) Shall attend at least one (1) Legislative Council meeting a quarter and give a report on the current status of the committee.
+- 1) Shall facilitate and chair all Take Back the Night meetings. - Shall handle public relations for the committee and shall be the official spokesperson for the committee. - 3) Shall have ultimate responsibility for the fiscal management of the entire committee. - 4) Shall attend at least one (1) Legislative Council meeting a quarter and give a report on the current status of the committee. - 5) Shall attend all BCC Chair Council meetings.

-- G) Duties and Powers of the Legislative Council Representative
+G) Duties and Powers of the Legislative Council Representative

-- 1) Shall serve as the official liaison between the committee and Legislative Council.

-- 2) Shall attend all Take Back the Night meetings.
+- 1) Shall serve as the official liaison between the committee and Legislative Council. - 2) Shall attend all Take Back the Night meetings.

-- 3) Shall assist the committee in the organizing of Take Back the Night events.